U.S. judge blocks Texas fetal tissue burial laws

 AUSTIN, Texas (Reuters) - A federal judge blocked Texas laws requiring the burial or cremation of aborted fetal tissue, saying in a decision on Wednesday the measures placed substantial and unconstitutional obstacles in the path of a woman’s right to choose an abortion.

 U.S. District Judge David Ezra in Austin, Texas, issued a permanent injunction preventing the measures from going into effect.
-The ruling was the latest in a series of court decisions that have blocked abortion restrictions set in place by Texas’ Republican-dominated legislature.

 “The evidence in this case overwhelmingly demonstrated that if the challenged laws were to go into effect now, they would likely cause a near catastrophic failure of the healthcare system designed to serve women of childbearing age within the State of Texas,” Ezra wrote in a decision posted in online records.